Bern-Kofi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 A script that changes the owner of the file hello to the user betty.
 A script that creates an empty file named hello. a script that add execute permission to the user.
+A scropt that adds multiple permisions to the file hello.